adneja/fuudi/README.md

 I made this application to simplify my weekly grocery shopping.
 With fuudi.io all I have to do is select one of my meal plans and click "Generate shopping list".
 Then I check off on the ingredients I have at home, before I head to the store.

-If I need 1 dl milk in one recipe and 2 dl milk in an other, fuud.io knows I need 3dl milk in my shopping list.
+If I need 1 dl milk in one recipe and 2 dl milk in an other, fuud.io knows I need 3 dl milk in my shopping list.
 It also standardizeds units of measurements so that no matter what units a recipe author decides to use, the shopping list will display an acurate total.

 ## Stack